Advertisement

 And what of ‘materials’?

-The general material quality has skyrocketed.
-The lower plastics are hard, predictably, but there’s curious soft-touch squidge fronting the dash that, if we’re being unkind, feels a tad ‘retirement home liquid-repellent chair’ but looks way more visually pleasing than the austere Germans are lining their cabins with in this class.
-The steering wheel and gear lever feel more substantial in the hands.
+The more demure finishings have replaced the soft-touch squidge fronting the dash that, if we’re being unkind, felt a tad ‘retirement home liquid-repellent chair’.
+But it looked way more visually pleasing than most of the class and we’re a little sorry to see the splash of colour moved on.
+The steering wheel and gear lever feel substantial in the hands.

 Advertisement - Page continues below